w3f/polkadot-wiki/docs/learn/how-to/transfer-usdt.md

 3\.
 Click the "Send" button.
 Then enter the receiver address and the amount to transfer.

 4\.
-Sign and submit the transaction, and that's it!
+Sign and submit the transaction, and that's it.

 ![](../../assets/how-to/65031027022.gif)